 Photos by Shanna Mallon, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on March 12th, 2014.
-Last updated: March 28, 2019 at 9:28 am.
+Last updated on December 2, 2021.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.

 Most of the staff at Foodal are not medical professionals and this article should not be construed as medical advice.
 Foodal and Ask the Experts, LLC assume no liability for the use or misuse of the material presented above.
 Always consult with a medical professional before changing your diet, or using supplements or manufactured or natural medications.